About This Medicine

-- If you have asthma or COPD, beta-blockers can make wheezing or shortness of breath worse.
+- If you have asthma, beta-blockers can make wheezing or shortness of breath worse.

 Always tell your doctor or pharmacist about all the medicines you take.
 This includes prescription and over-the-counter medicines, vitamins, herbs, and supplements.
 That information will help prevent serious problems.

 Always be sure you get specific information on the medicine you're taking.
 For a full list of warnings, check the information that came with the medicine you're using.
 If you have questions, talk to your pharmacist or doctor.